 Clearing out your home doesn’t have to be a process that you dread.
 You can access the major benefits of decluttering using three surefire methods.

-To recap the benefits of decluttering and three proven ways to accomplish it:
+To recap the benefits of decluttering and three proven ways to declutter your home:

 - There are numerous benefits to decluttering, including reducing stress and anxiety, better sleep, healthier eating habits and improved health.